acosgames/acosgames.github.io/docs/index.md

 The platform supports realtime Turn-based and Trivia style games.

-Focus on gameplay, let us do everything else for free at scale.
+Focus on gameplay, let the platform handle everything else for free at scale.

 ## Getting Started